risuchrome-sudo/Light-Shader/README.md

 # Light-Shader
-Light Shader — A lightweight Minecraft Bedrock shader focused on atmospheric lighting, water, skies, caves, and mobile performance.
+Light Shader — A lightweight shader for Minecraft Bedrock using MB Loader.

 ----------------------------------